Sharkawy777/Hospital-MS/README.md

 # Hospital-Management-System
-# Project was developed with php native & Mysql database By ....
+# Project was developed with php native & Mysql database
-1. Mahmoud Adel El-Sharkawy  ....
-Elsharkawy1299@gmail.com
-2. Heba El-Samalouty  .... hebaelsamalouty96@gmail.com

 #The Services the System provides:
 It gives the patient complete information about: